Best Bamboo Flooring Adhesives

 Floating Method

-A floating floor is actually attached only to itself and not to the subfloor underneath, making it a suitable option to go over any subfloor, regardless of its wood, concrete, tile, and vinyl.
+A floating floor is actually attached only to itself and not to the subfloor underneath, making it a suitable option to go over any subfloor, regardless of whether it’s wood, concrete, tile, or vinyl.
 A floating floor is also fairly simple to install, making it a method many DIYers and weekend renovation warriors choose.

 Glue-Down Method

 This method involves gluing the actual bamboo planks to the subfloor, and that subfloor can either be concrete or plywood.
 Although it can be messier than nailing down or floating, this method is usually the best installation option because it provides the strongest bond.
-The adhesive acts as a sound barrier, preventing irritating, squeaking noises associated with the nail down or floating installation methods.
+The adhesive acts as a sound barrier, preventing the irritating squeaks associated with the nail-down or floating installation methods.

-When choosing this installation method, you should wear long sleeves and gloves to avoid having your skin make contact with the flooring adhesive.
+When choosing this installation method, wear long sleeves and gloves to keep your skin from making contact with the flooring adhesive.